- What is the timeline for each stretch/phase?

 INDOT’s Long Range Transportation Plan includes projects 25 years in the future.
 The US 31 segment through Howard County opened in 2013.
-The sections through Hamilton County, and Marshall and St. Joseph counties will be completed before or by 2015.
+The section through Hamilton County will be completed before or by 2015.
 Other segments will be determined as the Long Range Plan is updated.

-Where can I find more information about the other projects on US 31 between Indianapolis and South Bend?
+Where can I find more information about the other project on US 31 between Indianapolis and South Bend?